 TECHNICAL KNOCKOUT will be automatically suspended from Fighting and Contact

-depending upon the circumstances.
-It is the responsibility of the
+It is the responsibility of the fighter and

-fighter, trainer and manager to respect and abide by this rule for the personal
+their trainer to respect and abide by this rule for the personal safety of their

 - SUSPENSION WAIVERS